4 Tips: Safe + Fun Rafting with Kids

 Don’t be Outnumbered

 You’ll need at least one adult per child on your river trip.
-Ideally, you’ll have more than that so you can trade-off when someone gets too hyper to handle.
+Ideally, you’ll have more than that so you can trade-off when someone gets too hyper to handle, like at the Merced River.
 Make sure everyone knows the cardinal rule of rafting with kids: if they fall in the water, you have to pull them back in regardless of how crazy they have made you that day.